 Dry needling North Sydney can be used for a variety of musculoskeletal problems.
 Conditions which respond to dry needling include headaches, frozen shoulder, tennis elbow, carpal tunnel syndrome, golfer’s elbow, leg pain, hamstring strain, shin splints, muscle spasms, hip pain, knee pain etc.

-Th exact mechanism to how dry needling North Sydney works is not known but there are mechanical and biomechanics effects.
+Th exact mechanism of how dry needling works is not known but there are mechanical and biomechanics effects.
 Some studies have suggested that inserting a needle into trigger points can cause favourable biochemical changes which assist in reducing pain.

 Many people ask what the difference is between dry needling North Sydney and Acupuncture.
 You can read a more in depth explanation about the differences here.
 The therapists at The Physicaltherapy Centre have been trained through Integrated Dry Needling, arguably the most recognised institute for dry needling therapy in Australia.
 Graduates of the Integrated Dry Needling courses learn that the skill of handling needles is secondary to the skill of expert diagnosis.
 Therapists are trained to diagnose key areas of dysfunction prior to the insertion of needles.
 This ensures the patient receives the highest quality of care available.